-In this research we have examined the aesthetic effect of a genre of painting known as Abstract Romanticism on individual's mental state.
-UCLA Professor, Albert Boime, first discovered this new style of painting and critiqued its painterly characteristics in The Birth of Abstract Romanticism, Art for a New Humanity, Rumi and The Paintings of Kamran Khavarani, (2008).
+In this research we have utilized the MGLM, a parametric model, to examine the aesthetic effect of a genre of painting known as Abstract Romanticism on individual's mental state.
+The results of our parametric model conforms our results from the nonparametric models of Friedman, Mann Whitney and Kruskal Willis models we reported in Amirmostofian and Mozayeni (2016, forthcoming).
+With results from both nonparametric and parametric model, we confirm observations by the UCLA Professor, Albert Boime, who first discovered Khavarani's new style of painting that he critiqued in The Birth of Abstract Romanticism, Art for a New Humanity, Rumi and The Paintings of Kamran Khavarani, (2008).
 We have tested the hypothesis that Khavarani's painting has artistic characteristics that impart positive affects on individual's mental state.
-Our data set includes survey of 318 randomly selected subjects.
+Our data set includes survey of 318 (320 in the present study) randomly selected subjects.
 Their responses were recorded in Likert scale and numerically for our quantitative analyses.
-For ANOVA, we have used the Friedman tests (general and ad-hoc tests) for analysis of ANOVA for three randomly groups of 82 subjects.
-In all cases, Chi-squares rejected the null hypothesis at 95-100% confidence levels.
-These results strongly suggest that Khavarani's paintings have a different effect on viewers than others in our sample.
-They affect the viewers' brains and thus their psyche.
+These results strongly suggest that Khavarani's paintings have a powerful effect on viewers than can be generalized to the general population.
+His paintings have characteristics that affect the viewers' brains and thus their psyche.

 We have considered related multidisciplinary literatures.
-The gap in these literatures are as follows: First, we notice a heavy reliance on fMRI method of analysis and absence of statistical analyses of the survey of viewers for modeling the effect of paintings (or other forms of visual arts) on subjects' mind.
+The gap in those literatures are as follows: First, we notice a heavy reliance on fMRI method of analysis and absence of statistical analyses of the survey of viewers for modeling the effect of paintings (or other forms of visual arts) on subjects' mind.
+They don't stand the litmus test for general evidence, due to their small sample size.
 The joint study of Johns Hopkins-Walter Art Museum survey, is a unique attempt for filling that gap.
 We have not, however, found a publication record for their seminal study.
 Second, all fMRI-based studies are comprised very small observations (generally 8-22 cases), and thus subject to the small sample bias, on the one hand.
 Third, our research is the first empirical study of a major book in the field of the Art History [Boime, 2008], and the very first study of the aesthetic affect of Khavarani's genre of painting, Abstract Romanticism, that became the subject of Boime's elaborate analysis.
 Fourth, this research opens the possibility of better understanding of the rational choice theory, in the context of Behavioral Economics.
 Carmerer (2003), addressing the notion of bounded rationality, proposed by Alfred Marshal.
 Marshal (1921).

-This research reverberates Eric Kendal's observation in the Age of Insight, who says: "When we look at a beautiful work of art, our brain assigns different degrees of meaning to various shapes, colors, and movements we see...." [ebook, eISBN:978-1-58836-930-7, Page 5380].
+This research and Amirmostofian and Mozayeni (2016, forthcoming) reverberate Eric Kendal's observation in the Age of Insight, who says: "When we look at a beautiful work of art, our brain assigns different degrees of meaning to various shapes, colors, and movements we see...." [ebook, eISBN:978-1-58836-930-7, Page 5380].